What Allah Says about Intoxication in Quran

 Most people drink not for enjoyment, but rather to relief themselves from the stress of life and their painful memories.
 As Muslims, we strongly believe that the hearts are in Allah’s hands and He does with them as He pleases.
 There is no way that committing a sin like getting intoxicated will bring you the results that you are looking for.
 If you want peace and tranquility, then you need to follow the righteous path and it is never achieved by being a follower of Satan.
 Prayer in Islam is a major healer for humans as it is a practice of remembrance of Allah, and that is why we do the five daily prayers.
 The constant praise and remembrance of Allah is our way of living and it is the only way to drop all the negative elements in your life: “Those who have believed and whose hearts are assured by the remembrance of Allah.
 Unquestionably, by the remembrance of Allah the hearts are assured (tranquility and comfort)” (Ch.
 Al-Ra’d, 28).

-Since we established that intoxicants are forbidden in Islam, selling and buying intoxicants are also prohibited in Islam.
-In fact, selling alcohol as a trade will be a curse on your life and will remove all blessings in your money and family.
+Since we established that alcohol is haram, buying and selling alcohol is haram as well.
+In fact, selling alcohol as a trade or business will be a curse on your life and will remove all blessings of Allah in your money and family.
 I understand that in Western countries having Alcohol in your restaurants or stores brings traffic and results in high sales but if you leave something for Allah, then He will replace it with something better and bless your business.
 The prophet Mohammed (peace be upon him) said: “Allah cursed khamr (alcohol), the one who drinks it, the one who pours it, the one who sells it, the one who buys it, the one who makes it, the one who it is made for, the one who carries it, the one who it is carried to, and the one who consumes the money from its sale” (Sunan Abu Dawud).

 For a new Muslim, it might be a difficult task to make at start but know that your sacrifices will have high rewards and you will see good results right away inshAllah (if Allah wills).
 It’s your decision to drink from this worldly, harmful alcohol, which will lead you to displease Allah, or drink from the pure rivers of alcohol waiting for you in paradise.